Tejas-Sinroja/Academic-Ai-Assistant/README.md

 5. **Source Attribution**: Every answer includes citations to the specific parts of the documents where the information was found
 6. **Intelligent Chunking**: Documents are automatically divided into optimal segments for accurate retrieval
 7. **Context-Aware Responses**: The system understands the context of your questions in relation to your documents

+### Quiz & Analyze Feature (New!)
+Test your knowledge and improve your understanding with the new Quiz & Analyze feature:

+1. **Multiple Content Sources**: Generate quizzes from PDFs, notes, or any text content
+2. **Customized Difficulty Levels**: Choose from Easy, Medium, or Hard questions
+3. **Multiple-Choice Format**: Test your knowledge with professionally formatted questions
+4. **Instant Feedback**: See your score and review correct/incorrect answers immediately
+5. **Performance History**: Track your quiz scores over time
+6. **Detailed Review**: Revisit past quizzes to review questions and your responses
+7. **Save Results as Notes**: Save quiz results and analysis to your notes for later review

 ## Requirements